 In 2013, Ray Allen decided to focus charitable efforts on a handful of causes that we felt were impactful to our customers and partners.
 The groups were selected because of their national and/or international reach, their ability to educate a large audience, their contribution to the K9 industry, and impact on society as a whole.
 With all the support that we've had over the years, we are happy to support causes and organizations that benefit working dogs and the K9 community.

 As the leader in Professional K9 Equipment since 1948, we receive many donation requests each month.
-Unfortunately we are unable to accommodate every request, but we will respond as soon as possible.
+Unfortunately with a limited budget, we are unable to accommodate all of them.
 We strive to support all organizations, non profits, and events that align with our values and love Ray Allen products.
 For a better chance at approval, please submit your request at least 2 months prior to the date needed, as the approval process takes time and allows us to manage our budget.
 Someone from our Marketing team will reach out via email or phone call roughly 4-6 weeks prior to your event with an update regarding support.
 Please complete the form below for consideration.

 National USPCA and USPCA Foundation : Ray Allen has a long history of support for the National USPCA (United States Police Canine Association).
 We have included the history of USPCA directly from their website.

 The United States Police Canine Association became the largest and oldest active organization of its kind-"Ever Striving for the Betterment of all Police K-9" - in August, 1971 when two existing Associations, the Police K-9 Association and the United States K-9 Association, merged.

 The original Florida Police K-9 Association, formed in 1964, was later changed to the Police K-9 Association in order to include other interested departments outside the section of the country established by the United Police K-9 Association.